CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 All instances of `./polyversal.sh` can be replaced with `bash polyversal.sh`.
 If the first form does nothing and says "`Permission denied`", try the second form.

+The script will prefer to use a system install of Protontricks, if present, over Flatpak since there are less points of failure.

 If you're using Flatpak and have the game in a non-default Steam library folder, Flatpak might complain about not having access permissions.
 It will spit out a command as part of its output; copy and paste this command in the terminal to grant it the required access and run the script again to resolve this issue.

+If you have an outdated version of Protontricks installed via Flatpak, it will be updated automatically.
+If for some arcane reason you need a specific, old version installed, be aware that you will have to downgrade after this script completes.

 As part of the execution of this script, a GUI for the actual patch installer should launch.
 Follow the instructions in the interface to install the patch.
 If asked for an installation directory by the installer, use: `Z:/home/<Username>/.local/share/Steam/steamapps/common/<Game>`, replacing &lt;Username&gt; with your Linux username and &lt;Game&gt; with the name of the folder containing the game.